 - The Subscribers by Top Domains section shows the top 10 domains of the subscribers in your list.
 This may help you decide which web-based apps to target when you design your email.

 - The Subscriber Issues section shows the addresses who were not able to be imported.
-You can choose to override some of the issues or re-import failed addresses by selecting Add More Subscribers from the Other Things You Can Do dropdown.
+You can choose to override some of the issues or re-import failed addresses by selecting Add More Subscribers from the More List Actions dropdown.

 After a campaign has been sent, the numbers at the top of this page are updated to show the number of abuse complaints and opt-opts received from subscribers.

-On the List Summary, you can use the Other things you can do dropdown for additional options:
+On the List Summary, you can use the More List Actions dropdown for additional options:

 - Add or remove subscribers from you list.